Terraform Provider

 Multi-Channel Deployment

-resource "chatbotkit_bot" "omnichannel" { name = "Omnichannel Support" backstory = "You are a support agent available across all channels." model = "gpt-4" } resource "chatbotkit_slack_integration" "slack" { name = "Slack Support" bot_id = chatbotkit_bot.omnichannel.id } resource "chatbotkit_discord_integration" "discord" { name = "Discord Support" bot_id = chatbotkit_bot.omnichannel.id } resource "chatbotkit_telegram_integration" "telegram" { name = "Telegram Support" bot_id = chatbotkit_bot.omnichannel.id }
+resource "chatbotkit_bot" "omnichannel" { name = "Omnichannel Support" backstory = "You are a support agent available across all channels." model = "claude-4.5-sonnet" } resource "chatbotkit_slack_integration" "slack" { name = "Slack Support" bot_id = chatbotkit_bot.omnichannel.id } resource "chatbotkit_discord_integration" "discord" { name = "Discord Support" bot_id = chatbotkit_bot.omnichannel.id } resource "chatbotkit_telegram_integration" "telegram" { name = "Telegram Support" bot_id = chatbotkit_bot.omnichannel.id }

 hcl